henatan99/enumerators/README.md

 This project implements different custom enumerator methods:
 - my_each, my_each_with_index, my_selct, my_all?, my_any?, my_none?, my_count, my_map, my_inject.
-Each method is expected to behave exactly like the equivalent built in method in Enumerables module
+Each method is expected to behave exactly like the equivalent built-in method in the Enumerable module

 ## Description